jax-ml/jax/docs/faq.rst

 .. _JAX - The Sharp Bits: https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html

-We are collecting here answers to frequently asked questions.
+We are collecting answers to frequently asked questions here.
 Contributions welcome!

 ``jit`` changes the behavior of my function